dipu1591/Excel_project_UJAAS_customer_analysis/README.md

 <br/>

+# Solution

-I took the help of 'Power Query Editor' to merge the two datasets.
+To merge both the two datasets, I took the help of 'Power Query Editor'.
 I clicked on 'Merge Queries as New' from the 'Merge Queries' option and merged two datasets based on the ID column.

 <br/>